 On the 100th anniversary of the Russian Revolution, explore some of the greatest Russian composers of the late 19th and early 20th centuries.
 Carlos Andrés Botero, the musical ambassador and assistant conductor of the Houston Symphony, is your guide for this journey through the works of Tchaikovsky, Shostakovich, Prokofiev, Borodin, Mussorgsky, Rimsky-Korsakov and other outstanding composers who created works before and after the revolution.
 Offered in conjunction with the Houston Symphony’s fall performances of “Russian Masters,” this course provides an accessible introduction for new and long-time classical music lovers.

 Carlos Andrés Botero is musical ambassador and assistant conductor for the Houston Symphony.
 He first came to the Symphony in 2014 to serve as co-host of “Musically Speaking with Andrés.”
-He works closely with Music Director Andrés Orozco-Estrada in the preparation of repertoire and commentary delivered from the stage.
+He works closely with music director Andrés Orozco-Estrada in the preparation of repertoire and commentary delivered from the stage.
 He also serves as cover conductor for all classical subscription programs and leads the Symphony’s “Prelude” pre-concert talks before each classical performance.
-Originally from Medellin, Colombia, Mr. Botero serves as orchestra consultant, music education lecturer, guest conductor and string clinician with first-level orchestras in the Americas, including the Colombian Youth Philharmonic and the Houston Symphony.
+Originally from Medellín, Colombia, Mr. Botero serves as orchestra consultant, music education lecturer, guest conductor and string clinician with first-level orchestras in the Americas, including the Colombian Youth Philharmonic and the Houston Symphony.

 Term: Fall 2017